Are you thinking about or currently selling insurance?

 Let’s get started.

-If you’re new, good agencies will beat into your brain that activity is king in the insurance sales business.
+If you’re new, good agencies will beat into your brain that activity is king in learning how to sell insurance.

 No matter what you sell – health insurance, life insurance, P&C, etc. – the more people you talk to, the more opportunities for business.